AsmaBoubaker22/IT300-project/README.md

 1. Subject and requirement gathering :
 Company Departments: marketing - finance - resource development

-      RARE is a jewellery chain that runs a number of stores in several US states, where it is known for offering luxury products crafted with diamonds and gold.
+      GOLD DEALER is a jewellery chain that runs a number of stores in several US states, where it is known for offering luxury products crafted with diamonds and gold.
 The group's main  departments are marketing, finance and resources.
 At each period of the year, this famous group tries to analyze its business process in order to set new objectives for the following period .

 The different departments are trying to answer those questions: